Setting Up a Legal Marijuana Business: State Laws to Know

 - Taxation: An excise tax of 37 percent is applied to all retail sales at the point of purchase (payable to the Liquor and Cannabis Board); tax is no longer levied on the license holders

 As you can see, laws relating to recreational marijuana are fluid and are subject to changes each election cycle.
 This often results in a tricky regulatory environment for marijuana-related businesses, especially considering the ever-present risk of violating federal laws.
-You can stay ahead of the curve and receive assistance navigating these new laws by reaching out to an experienced business law attorney in your area.
+You can stay ahead of the curve and receive assistance navigating these new laws by reaching out to an experienced attorney for a free iniital case review to learn more about the latest marijuana laws in your jurisdiction.